Agent Prompt Setup

 Without CLAUDE.md:

-• Agent uses quint-code tools when you explicitly call slash commands
+• Agent uses haft tools when you explicitly call slash commands

 • No proactive decision capture